 2 – Service Tax is abolished and GST too is not to be charged

-If you are a full time content writer we suggest you go for a GST number and comply by its provisions.
+If you are a full time content developer we suggest you go for a GST number and comply by its provisions.
 You may not see any difference now, but it will be of significant impact when your business grows

 Some clients may flat out refuse to work with you if you do not get a GST number, thus leading to loss of business